vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### workspace abtest finish

-> ℹ️ This command refers to the plugin `@vtex/cli-plugin-abtest.`.
-Follow this link [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO's CLI plugins.
+> ℹ️ This command refers to the `@vtex/cli-plugin-abtest` plugin.
+Access [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO CLI plugins.

 Stops all A/B tests from running on the current account.